 ‘Eddie and Ace arrived at Plaza Sound with a version of New York Groove recorded at the mansion.
 But there was something about the overall feel of it that wasn’t sitting quite right with them,’ recalled engineer Rob Freeman.
 ‘A decision was made to recut the song from the ground up, starting with a new basic track consisting of drums and rhythm guitar.
 So one day we cleared the studio, set up Anton’s drum kit and recorded a second version…But after careful analysis of Russ Ballard’s original songwriting demo (a cassette tape they kept playing over and over for comparison to what we were doing), it was decided to re-record New York Groove yet again with further subtle changes to the tempo and/or drum feel.’

-While Criss had spent the majority of his career with KISS behind a drum kit, 1976’s Beth had demonstrated that his musician tastes may lie beyond hard rock.
+While Criss had spent the majority of his career with KISS behind a drum kit, 1976’s Beth had demonstrated that his musician tastes may lay beyond hard rock.
 And, as with Frehley, when the solo project was first proposed he soon realised that this would give him the opportunity to explore genres of music not commonly associated with the group.
 ‘They were a mixed bag for sure.
 My album reflected my musical tastes; Motown-inspired R&B with horns and black back-up singers,’ he stated in Makeup or Breakup: My Life In and Out of KISS.
 ‘Paul’s was more the English Zeppelin sound that he liked.
-Ace’s was his typical Hendrix thing and Gene’s was the most bizarre, almost a pop album.
+Ace’s was his typical Hendrix thing and Gene’s was the most bizarre; almost a pop album.
 He later wrote that his intent was to piss off KISS fans and push it in their faces that their musical tastes were one-dimensional and his wasn’t.
 That’s how crazy we were then.’

 Sessions for Criss’ album would be divided between Electric Lady and Sunset Sound Studios in Los Angeles and with the drummer intending for a large and epic sound he searched tirelessly for the right producer, eventually settling on Vini Poncia.
 Having initially started performing as a guitarist for Ringo Starr, Poncia’s first break came when he co-wrote the hit You Make Me Feel Like Dancing for Leo Sayer.
 Criss had no intention of creating an album that would appease fans of KISS and instead decided to indulge in his love of older music, something that would become apparent from the opening track.

+For those close to Criss, they also saw the solo project as an opportunity for the drummer to indulge in the music that had inspired him during his youth.
 ‘What the album did foremost was give Peter a chance to get in touch with his roots,’ Poncia would later claim with regard to the direction that Criss would take.
 ‘He was able to do some white R&B and bluesy kind of things that he grew up with.
 He was able to show the world a different side of him.’
 Several of the songs that Criss would decide to record would be re-workings of material he had composed with friend Stan Penridge in their former group Lips, including the opening track I’m Gonna Love You.

 Following in the footsteps of Simmons, Criss would also invite an array of artists to appear on the album, the most notable of which was Steve Lukather.
 Guitarist and co-founder of the acclaimed rock group Toto, Lukather would also enjoy considerable success as a session musician, later lending his talents to Michael Jackson’s best-selling record Thriller.
 The prominent horn section present throughout the album was arranged by Tom Saviano, a multi-instrumental jazz musician who throughout his prolific career would work with such artists as Earth, Wind & Fire and Sheena Easton.